GennadyMV/tmc-snapshot-api/README.md

     └── L3NyYy90ZXN0aS9UZXN0aUx1b2trYS5qYXZhMTQwNjcxMDA1NjIwMDA
 ```

-### 4.3.
+### 5.3.
 Snapshot

 ```
 Method: GET
 Content-Type: application/json
-URL: /{instance}/participants/{participantID}/courses/{courseID}/exercises/{exerciseID}/snapshots/{snapshotID}/
+URL: /{instanceId}/participants/{participantID}/courses/{courseID}/exercises/{exerciseID}/snapshots/{snapshotID}/
 Parameters: level [key or code], defaults to key when no level is defined
-Returns: A single snapshot for a participant, course and exercise with the provided instance and IDs
+Returns: A single snapshot for a participant, course and exercise with the provided IDs
 ```

 #### Example Request